 Webinar Training Series: Wolfram|Alpha in the Economics Classroom

-August 22, 2016 — Ishwarya Vardhani, Educational Partnerships
+August 22, 2016 — Ishwarya Vardhani, Senior Business Development Associate, Partnerships

 Are you a teacher who’s been asked “Why am I learning this?”, “How is this going to help me in real life?” and other variations of this question by your students?
 I know that I faced this when I was teaching, and it can be tough to provide a satisfactory response.
 However, being able to address this issue is critical in the classroom.
 We believe that Wolfram|Alpha provides one way to do so.

 The Wolfram Knowledgebase, our ever-growing repository of curated computable data, gives you instant access to trillions of data elements across thousands of domains.
 With Wolfram|Alpha, you can query these data points using natural language (plain English) right in your classroom.

 By using real-world data, students have the opportunity to direct their learning toward areas that they care about.
 In the economics classroom, you can discuss GDP using data about real countries, data that is current and citable.
 Explore Wolfram|Alpha’s trove of socioeconomic data that will open multiple areas of inquiry in the classroom.
 A wonderful side effect that I’ve found with using a tool like Alpha is that it also teaches you to pose queries intelligently.
 Being able to carefully construct a problem is an integral step in the process of thinking critically.

 Join us for a special training event on August 24 to learn more about using Wolfram|Alpha in the classroom.
 This session in the Wolfram|Alpha for Educators: Webinar Training Series will focus on the economics classroom.
 Previous sessions in this series focused on calculus and physics classrooms, and you can watch our past event recordings online.